CDCgov/prime-reportstream/prime-router/docs/docs-deprecated/how-to-onboard-a-sender.md

 ### Set up a New Schema

-**You should only create new schemas when an existing master schema will not fit your use case.
+**You should only create new schemas when an existing main schema will not fit your use case.
 Please ensure that an existing schema cannot be used prior to creating a new schema.**

 Once you've added the sender to the `organizations.yml` file you next need to create a schema file.